dogacbasaran/Multiple-Audio-Alignment/README.md

 The detailed explanations and block diagrams of the main modules 'feature_extract_module', 'SMC_main_module', 'sequential_alignment_module' and 'SMC_core_module' can be found in the SoftwareX manuscript.

-### Baseline - Fingerprinting based alignment
+### Fingerprinting Based Multiple Audio Alignment Software (Baseline)

 The fingerprinting software is obtained from

 D. Ellis, Robust Landmark based Audio Fingerprinting, web source, available (2009).
 URL http://labrosa.ee.columbia.edu/matlab/fingerprint/

-The codes are available under the folder "Fingerprinting_based_alignment".
+The codes for fingerprinting software are available under the subfolder "Fingerprinting_based_alignment/fingerprint_labrosa".

 This software is not directly applicable to the alignment setting since it is a query-by-example based audio fingerprinting software.
-Here, we simply try to match all pairs of sequences from the number of exactly matching ngerprints and compute the relative offset from the time information of  fingerprints.
+Here, we simply try to match all pairs of sequences from the number of exactly matching fingerprints and compute the relative offset from the time information of fingerprints.
 A more detailed description can be found in Sec.4.1 in DSP manuscript.

-For demonstration of the fingerprinting based alignment software, please run "fingerprint_based_audio_alignment.m" file.
+For demonstration of the fingerprinting based alignment software, please run "Fingerprinting_based_alignment/fingerprint_based_audio_alignment.m" file.
 Here, the software takes the audio files for GT_090912 event of the Jiku dataset as input and the connected pair of sequences are estimated with their relative offsets using a threshold for the exact matching hashes.
 The threshold value is searched with a grid search method.
 The results are written to a separate text file for each threshold consisting each connected pair in a format

 	<Sequence 1> <Sequence 2> <Relative offset>